 Here’s what I do, and why:

-I usually lie on the floor for the entire five minutes, but I tend to change positions a couple of times to stretch muscles that are tight.
+I usually lie on the floor or bed for the entire five minutes, but I tend to change positions a couple of times to stretch muscles that are tight.
 It also stops me from getting frustrated by being in one position the whole time.

 Sometimes I hug my knees to my chest while lying on my back.
 I might also lie with my hips out, and my arms behind my head with my arms out – the splayed frog pose, as I like to call it.